 X-rays can be an important diagnostic tool in the evaluation of issues ranging from injuries to limbs to chest pain.
 How do you know if you need one?

 Injuries and illnesses can happen to anyone and at any time.
-When they’re severe enough to require medical attention, urgent care centers can often provide the necessary diagnostic testing and treatment, where primary care physicians are not available, nor is the emergency room is not necessarily needed.
-But how do healthcare providers determine if an injury requires an x-ray, where, even at an urgent care, costs you around $370 dollars?
+When they’re severe enough to require medical attention, urgent care centers can often provide the necessary diagnostic testing and treatment, where primary care physicians are not available, nor is the emergency room not necessarily needed.
+But how do healthcare providers determine if an injury requires an x-ray, which, even at urgent care, costs you around $370 dollars?

 Let’s look at some examples: